 I stayed at the Sofitel - Pyramids Hotel in Giza.
 As I left my hotel and looked left I could plainly see the second largest pyramid.

 I arrived Wednesday.
 Thursday, I was picked up by a van with driver and my guide Mohamed Yonis - since there are so many Mohameds he suggested I call him Yonis.
-(Eunice) We had a very busy day.
-We started at the city of Memphis which was the first city in lower Egypt.
+(Eunice) We had a

 He gave me a great history lesson about how the upper and lower Egypts were formed about the Dynasties.
 I really don't ever remember learning about Egyptian history.

-We then continued to the first step pyramid This is where King Ramses (if recall correctly)was buried.
+This is where King Ramses (if recall correctly)was buried.

 Then they took me to a carpet weaving school.
 Where, of course, I bought a weaved rug which I think I will hang.
 After that we went to rent a camel.
 Yonis wanted to know if he could just meet me afterwards and I said I wanted him to join me - give me more history lessons so he came but on horse.
 I truly enjoyed the camel ride.
 I rode for 2 hours with some getting on and off the camel -which the camel didn't really like!
 It was comfortable and I really height advantage!